niti007/Ai-Mock-Interview/README.md

 - **ResourceRecommender**: Combines parsed data and interview performance to generate personalized resource recommendations.

 - **QuestionGenerator**: Produces interview questions tailored to technical, behavioral, and competency-based interview types.

-- **AudioHandler**: Handles audio input and transcription with the Whisper model.

 - **Streamlit UI**: Provides an interactive and user-friendly interface.